hsutter/cppfront/docs/index.md

 **Order-independent by default.** Did you notice that `main` called `hello`, which was defined later?
 Cpp2 code is order-independent by default — there are no forward declarations.

 **Seamless compatibility and interop.** We can just use `std::cout` and `std::operator<<` and `std::string_view` directly as usual.
-Cpp2 code works with any C++ code or library, including the standard library, using direct calls without any wrapping/marshaling/thunking.
+Cpp2 code works with any C++ code or library, including the standard library, using ordinary direct calls without any wrapping/marshaling/thunking.

 **C++ standard library always available.** We didn't need `#include <iostream>` or `import std;`.
 The full C++ standard library is always available by default if your source file contains only syntax-2 code and you compile using cppfront's `-p` (short for `-pure-cpp2`).
-Cppfront is regularly updated to be compatible with C++23 and draft C++26 library additions, so as soon as you have a C++ implementation that has the new library feature, you'll be able to fully use it in Cpp2 code.
+Cppfront is regularly updated to be compatible with C++23 and the latest draft C++26 library additions as soon as the ISO C++ committee votes them into the C++26 working draft, so as soon as you have a C++ implementation that has a new standard (or bleeding-edge draft standard!)
+C++ library feature, you'll be able to fully use it in Cpp2 code.

 ### Building `hello.cpp2` from the command line